How the Latest Fed Funds Rate Change Affects You

 How a Higher Fed Funds Rate Affects Housing

-The rate drop will send variable-rate mortgages lower, which will encourage some buyers to purchase a home right now.
-Sellers will also be more willing to put their home on the market if they hold a mortgage with a higher interest rate.
+No change in the fed funds rate will keep variable-rate mortgages the same, which will discourage buyers to purchase a home right now.
+Sellers will also be less willing to put their home on the market if they hold a mortgage with a lower interest rate.

 Keep in mind that fixed-income rates, such as those on 30-year and 15-year mortgages, are not directly affected by the fed funds rate.
 Instead, these rates usually follow the 10-year Treasury yield.
 These rates rose until they hit of peak of 4.98% in October 2023.
-Since then, yields have been declining, according to the U.S. Treasury Department's latest report.
+Since then, yields have trended generally lower.
+(Source: Federal Reserve Bank of St. Louis, "Market Yield on U.S. Treasury Securities at 10-Year Constant Maturity.")

 Work With Kimberly